-There are macro-political concerns too, around the commissioning of medical education and its responsiveness to service needs.
-The demographics are changing: at the beginning of the 21st century the developed countries are already experiencing the demands of an increasingly elderly population with complex health care needs, and across the increasingly interdependent world, we see a health inequalities gap that shows no signs of narrowing, with health care systems struggling to cope.(19) Rising patient expectations and an ease of access to information present challenges not only in how care is delivered, but where and by whom.
-Managers within all health care systems are waking up to the fact that the majority of their future employees already work in their health services and that significant investment may need to be diverted from training new and inexperienced practitioners into developing and supporting their existing workforce.
+There are macro-political concerns too, around the responsiveness of medical education to societal needs [21].
+In Chapter 35, Nisha Dogra and Olivia Carter-Pokras consider medical education's engagement with increasing diversity - considering patients and citizens as well as students and the workforce.
+Changing demographics are also profoundly influencing patterns of demand, with developed countries already experiencing the effects of an ageing population with complex health care needs.
+And across the increasingly interdependent world, we see a health inequalities gap that shows no signs of narrowing, with both emerging and developed health care systems struggling to cope [22].
+Rising patient expectations and an ease of access to information present challenges not only in how care is delivered, but where and by whom.
+There are nostradamic predictions of future global shortages of health care workers [23] - an 18 million shortfall by

+2035 - with little sign of a reversal of the maldistributive trend of doctors eschewing remote and rural locations in favour of large conurbations, and an imbalance of education and training outputs causing shortages in generalist and community-based specialties [24].
+Managers within all health care systems are also waking up to the fact that the majority of their future employees already work in their health services and that significant investment may need to be diverted from training new and inexperienced practitioners into developing and supporting their existing workforce.
+Chapter 19 examines the complex issues that surround continuing professional development and there is an acknowledgement of the need to retain and support learners and staff, and provide support for their career decisions, in Chapters 32-34.

-Finally, there is the vexed question of 'what is a doctor?' (or any other health care professional, for that matter).
-With significant overlaps in knowledge and skills developing, what unique features does a doctor bring to the bedside or office, and what do we mean by a professional in the 21st century?
-Friedson argues that the professions, societal groups based on expertise, altruism and selfscrutiny, will never disappear, but will merely shrink in size, as much of their work is taken on by a deprofessionalised operating core of medical technicians.(20) Others, such as Donald Berwick, disagree and see 'the reinvention of professionalism in a world on new terms of engagement; complexity, interdependence, pervasive hazard, a changing distribution of power and control and borne on the back of technology, distributed, democratised capacities . . .'(21, p.
-130)
+In Chapter 17, a new addition to this volume, Sylvia and Richard Cruess explore a central concern in medical education - the development of professional identity.
+But, what is 'a doctor' (or any other health care professional, for that matter)?
+With significant overlaps in knowledge and skills developing, what unique features does a doctor bring to the bedside or office, and what do we mean by a professional in the twenty-first century?
+Friedson argues that the professions, societal groups based on expertise, altruism, and self-scrutiny, will never disappear, but will merely shrink in size, as much of their work is taken on by a deprofessionalised operating core of medical technicians [25].
+Others, such as Donald Berwick, disagree and see 'the reinvention of professionalism in a world on new terms of engagement; complexity, interdependence, pervasive hazard, a changing distribution of power and control and borne on the back of technology, distributed, democratised capacities ...'
+[26, p.
+130].

-What is certain is that at no point in the past has the medical profession had to engage so actively with these debates, and the question 'What are we educating for?' has never been so important.
+What is certain is that at no point in the past has the medical profession had to engage so actively with these debates, and the question 'What are we educating for?' has never been so important, something that my co-editors, Bridget C. O'Brien and Kirsty Forrest, and their colleagues explore in Chapter 2.

-Scholarship and the pursuit of excellence
+Scholarship and the Pursuit of Excellence

 Understanding Medical Education began life as a series of free-standing monographs.
-The aim of the series was to provide an authoritative, up-to-date and comprehensive resource summarising the theoretical and academic bases to modern medical education practice.
-It is now a bestselling textbook worldwide and although its expert authors come from Europe, Australasia and North America, it offers a global perspective on contemporary practice and scholarship.
+The aim of the series was to provide an authoritative, up-to-date, and comprehensive resource summarising the theoretical and academic bases to modern medical education practice.
+It is now a bestselling textbook worldwide and although the majority of its expert authors come from Europe, Australasia, and North America, it offers a global perspective on contemporary practice and scholarship.